 We start skip counting as early as possible with fun jingles and songs.
 My personal favorite is the skip counting songs written by Classical Conversations.
 You can get them in this app.
 It’s not free, but it’s no more expensive than a CD and you can still play it in the car.

 We use Xtramath for daily fact practice.
-I’ve used so many different things, but this one wins every time because each child has a login and is able to practice the exact facts he/she is struggling with.
-The website is smart, remember what you’ve learned and challenging you on what you haven’t, making mastery much easier.
+I’ve used so many different things, but this one wins every time because each child has a log-in and is able to practice the exact facts he/she is struggling with.
+The website is smart, remembering what you’ve learned and challenging you on what you haven’t, making mastery much easier.
 Oh, and it’s totally FREE!

 We have loved using CLE for math in the early years (pictured above).
 It’s great at building a strong foundation and helping kids with math facts.
 It’s also inexpensive, which is a plus.
 The lessons are laid out to teach in an independent format, which is also high on my list of priorities.